va loan network white logo

 Deep Dive: Rebuilding Roadmap

-• Keep discharge and dismissal documents organized and confirm there are no unresolved mortgage deficiencies.
+• Keep discharge/dismissal docs organized; confirm no unresolved deficiencies.

-• Rebuild with new tradelines and a spotless twelve‑month housing payment record.
+• Rebuild with new tradelines + spotless 12‑month housing record.

-• Accumulate reserves and reduce unsecured debts before applying so ratios and residual income look clean.
+• Increase reserves and reduce unsecured debts before applying.

 14. IRRRL Edge Cases